-"Signature Bake"
+"Show Stopper"

-"Show us your Bake"!
-What do you bake that is most enjoyed by your friends and family?
-Share it with the Flower Show Competitions!
-Make a decorated cake, no more than 10in/25cm in diameter, to 'wow' the Judges!
+A Special Occasion cake that will stand within a 10in/25cm diameter circle.
+Let your imagination go 'wild' and 'wow' the Judges!
 Please label appropriately so that the Judges can know the occasion for which this cake might be baked.
 Please display this cake on a non-breakable plate or board and cover with cling wrap or a non-breakable cake dome.